conduit-db/conduit-db/BLUEPRINTv3.md

     - if constraint violation occurs, follow similar steps as for (1).
         - i.e. update collision flags in permanent tables
         - insert both colliding pushdata_hash rows to the collision table.

-NOTE: step 4 is only made possible if an edge case is ruled out!:
-- there's an edge case where the input/output could have the same (tx_num AND idx AND pushdata_hash AND same ref_type) --- but it's probably very rare... so options are to either rule out input or output row duplicates in the cython parser (**much preferred and much faster**) or avoid bulk copy and instead do bulk upsert with an ON CONFLICT DO NOTHING; to account for this possibility)

 ## MerkleTree table (LMDB vs postgres)